jcornaz/crankit-image/README.md

 [![Crates.io](https://img.shields.io/crates/v/crankit-image)](https://crates.io/crates/crankit-image)
 [![Docs](https://docs.rs/impacted/badge.svg)](https://docs.rs/crankit-image)

-A safe and ergonomic image API for the playdate
+A safe and ergonomic image API for the playdate.

 ## Maintenance status

-I made this project for my personal use and I'll be happy if it can be useful to anyone else.
+I made this project for my personal use.
+I'll be happy if it can be useful to anyone else, but there are a few things to keep in mind:
+* I only write documentation for my "future self", which may not be enough for people who are not in my head.
+But I do welcome contributions to clarify and improve the documentation.
-But bear in mind that it only contains features that I need, and may never be "feature complete" as I only add new features when needed.
-If you are missing something, you are welcome to contribute.
+* The project may never be "feature complete" as I only add new features when I need them.
+But I do welcome suggestions and contributions for new features.

 ## Alternatives